 At Buylinkco.com, we’ve reviewed hundreds of press releases.
 We’ve analyzed their performance, identified what works (and what flops), and helped clients turn bland announcements into serious ranking assets.

 The truth?
-A well-optimized press release is more than a PR tool — it’s a quiet SEO powerhouse that builds authority.
+A well-optimized SEO press release is more than a PR tool.
+It’s a quiet SEO powerhouse that builds authority.

-If you’re serious about visibility, here are 10 no-fluff, field-tested tips straight from our SEO team.
+If you’re serious about visibility, here are 10 tips from our SEO team.

 We can’t stress this enough: your headline must do two things: